 An analytical study of two of the most important prophetic books of Scripture.
 The student will be guided in his own study of the essential teachings of these books in order to develop a sufficient base for further study in eschatology.
-Prerequisite: BI 213.
+Prerequisite: A grade of C (73%) or better in BI 213.